Kobsk1/Virtual-Museum-Group-Three/README.md

 # License
 ## Code
 The website’s source code is distributed under the MIT License.
-See the LICENSE file for more details.
+See the ./LICENSE file for more details.

 ## Content License